 We do not put hard deadlines on getting publicity printed, as it is a flexible process, but you should aim to have posters (and flyers) ready a minimum of 4 weeks ahead of the show so that audience members know that the show is happening in advance and have time to plan their trip.
-We have a poster banner for use on posters and flyers (see page 17).
+We have a poster banner for use on posters and flyers (see page 18).
 The Production Manager will put your poster banner onto the Production Resources page of the website for you to download once it has been created.

 You should send the Theatre Manager and Production Manager frequent marketing materials such as rehearsal photos and updates which can be added to social media or the Theatre's blog.
-A lot of shows find it easiest to create a publicity folder in their show paperwork Google Drive, which also gives the Production and Theatre managers access - just email them to let them know if this is how you're planning to share publicity with them!
+There will be a publicity folder within your show's paperwork folder, which is a really easy way of sharing all of your publicity resources with the Theatre and Production Managers!